-In this framework, one may plan for how one's money should be handled in the event of illness or death.
-Good planning ensures that the family will meet any cost that may arise in the future.
+In this framework, one may plan for how ones money should be handled in the event of illness or death.
+Good planning ensures that the family will be able to meet any cost that may arise in the future.
 To this end, health insurance or pension plans may contribute to a better quality of life in case of illness, or in old age.